Barcelona bounced back from its Liga defeat to Malaga in routine fashion, with the Uruguay striker impressing in a 3-1 win at Granada.

-The former Liverpool star, who netted twice in Wednesday's 2-1 Champions League triumph at Manchester City, scored his fourth goal in as many matches and had a hand in two more, ensuring Barca bounced back from their shock 1-0 defeat to Malaga last weekend.
+The former Liverpool star, who netted twice in Wednesday's 2-1 UEFA Champions League triumph at Manchester City, scored his fourth goal in as many matches and had a hand in two more, ensuring Barca bounced back from its shock 1-0 defeat to Malaga last weekend.

-Granada swiftly responded, as Fran Rico buried a 53rd-minute penalty, but the Catalans killed off any hopes of a revival in the 70th minute, with Lionel Messi tapping in for his 27th league goal of the season following more impressive play by Suarez.
+Granada swiftly responded, as Fran Rico buried a 53rd-minute penalty, but the Catalans killed off any revival in the 70th minute, Lionel Messi tapping in for his 27th league goal of the season following more impressive play by Suarez.

-The visitors had no problems holding on to their lead and they could have made the victory even more comfortable, but regardless of missing late chances, the triumph sees Barca move back to within a point of Real Madrid, who face Villarreal on Sunday.
+The visitors had no problems holding onto their lead and they could have made the victory even more comfortable, but regardless of missing late chances, the triumph sees Barca move back to within a point of Real Madrid, which faces Villarreal on Sunday.

-Messi went close to doubling Barca's lead with 35 minutes on the clock, but after flicking the ball beyond a defender, the Argentina star smashed his half-volley agonisingly over.
+Messi came close to doubling Barca's lead with 35 minutes on the clock, but after flicking the ball beyond a defender, the Argentina star smashed his half-volley agonizingly over.

 The hosts received a boost to their chances a few moments later through Rico, though, as the midfielder converted from the spot following a foul by Marc Bartra on Lass Bangoura.

-Barca could have added more in the final 10 minutes as Messi went close twice, but the missed opportunities ultimately had no effect, with the away side cruising to a straightforward win.
+Barca could have added more in the final 10 minutes as Messi came close twice, but the missed opportunities ultimately had no effect, with the away side cruising to a straightforward win.